 This is a two platform terminus station.
 To the south the two lines of the railway merge at a reversing spur.
 Although the Caledonian Railway style station buildings were demolished in the late 1980s the goods shed survives.
 The larger building with ticket office was on the Glasgow bound platform with a smaller building on the southbound platform.

-It is a terminus but was formerly on the line south to Ardrossan Montgomerie Pier and Irvine Bank Street.
+It is a terminus but was formerly on the main line south west to Ardrossan Montgomerie Pier and Irvine Bank Street.
 The reversing spur is the stump of that route.

 The station was renamed to distinguish it from Neilston Low station on the Glasgow and Kilmarnock Joint Railway.
 This was in 1924, one year after both stations came into the ownership of the London, Midland and Scottish Railway.
 The High station was close to the village and the Low station was convenient for the mills.

 In 1932 local trains south of Uplawmoor [1st] (the next station from Glasgow) ceased.

 The signal boxes at Patterton and Whitecraigs closed in 1961, the section taken over jointly by the boxes at Neilston High and Muirend.

 The local service to Uplawmoor [1st] continued until 1962.
 Also in 1962 the station became Neilston again.

 In 1964 the line south was closed.
 The signal box survived until 1982.